JumboCode/django-postgres-tutorial/Readme.md

 #### Test API Locally

 Now we can start the server, but how do we know if it's in good shape?
 In `/api/tests/tests.py` we've defined a couple tests that our api should pass for correct functionality.
 We can make sure those currently pass by running them locally `python manage.py test api`.
-Before we can do that though, we need to enter the psql prompt again `psql jumbocode` and give our user access to create a temporary runtime database for testing with `=> ALTER USER django CREATEDB;`.
+Before we can do that though, we need to enter the psql prompt again `psql djangotutorial` and give our user access to create a temporary runtime database for testing with `=> ALTER USER django CREATEDB;`.
 This means that our tests won't affect our local database.

 ### Let's Move to Production!